Iron(III) oxide-hydroxide

 Iron(III) oxide-hydroxide or ferric oxyhydroxide is the chemical compound of iron, oxygen, and hydrogen with formula FeO(OH).

-The compound is often encountered as one of its hydrates, FeO(OH)·nH_{2}O (rust).
-The monohydrate FeO(OH)·H_{2}O is often referred to as iron(III) hydroxide Fe(OH)_{3}, hydrated iron oxide, yellow iron oxide, or Pigment Yellow 42.
+The compound is often encountered as its hydrates - FeO(OH)·nH_{2}O, e.g. in rust.
+The monohydrate FeO(OH)·H_{2}O (sometimes incorrectly labelled Fe(OH)_{3}) is often referred to as iron(III) hydroxide, hydrated iron oxide, yellow iron oxide, or Pigment Yellow 42.

 Natural occurrences

 Minerals

 Anhydrous ferric hydroxide occurs in the nature as the exceedingly rare mineral bernalite, Fe(OH)_{3}·nH_{2}O (n = 0.0–0.25).
-Iron oxyhydroxides, FeOOH, are much more common and occur naturally as structurally different minerals (polymorphs) denoted by the Greek letters α, β, γ and δ.
+Iron oxyhydroxides, FeO(OH), are much more common and occur naturally as structurally different minerals (polymorphs) denoted by the Greek letters α, β, γ and δ.